If your dog is constantly licking and chewing their feet, they’re telling you that their paws are irritated.

 Your dog’s feet may also come in contact with pesticides, herbicides, and sprays that are used on lawns.

-A lot of irritants and allergens are picked up on your dog’s feet on a daily basis, and if you don’t remove them, your dog will come inside and begin licking, licking, licking.
+A lot of irritants and allergens are picked up on your dog’s feet daily, and if you don’t remove them, your dog will come inside and begin licking, licking, licking.
 You know that sound.

 The best option to keep your dog’s paws happy and healthy is to plan ahead and disinfect your dog’s feet before they begin obsessively and compulsively licking.